 Meanwhile, the school is also examining the intersection of race and governance and policy; hiring, onboarding, and retention; and matters of accountability and discipline.
 This 360-degree DEI process includes the board of trustees and head of school taking lead responsibility for the implementation of all related policies, practices and programs — with the financial commitment to support them.

 We’re aware of other schools engaging in similar efforts to move from DEI aspirations to policies and practices that will result in measurable outcomes.
 And we encourage all schools to start their own process this summer, if they haven’t begun already.
-As Lawrence Alexander, leader for Carney, Sandoe & Associates’ Diversity, Equity, and Inclusion Consulting Practice, notes, this is the kind of lean-in that every school needs to make now — for all students, the school and the common good.
+As Brandon Jacobs, Practice Leader for Carney, Sandoe & Associates’ Diversity, Equity, Inclusion & Belonging Consulting Practice, notes, this is the kind of lean-in that every school needs to make now — for all students, the school and the common good.
 Creating a comprehensive diversity and inclusion plan, he says, offers “a guiding light for everyone in the community.”